heetbeet/juliawin/README.md

 * Option for users to add/remove Juliawin to Windows path.
 * Make argument combinations work (currently only single argument works).
 * Make prettier entry executables with icons, rather than .bat files (Automate a NSIS pipeline).
+* Add Visual Studio Code to this project.
+* Download the list of curated packages from Julia Pro and create an `install-curated-packages.bat` helper for the user.
 * Let the installer clean up it's temp directory.
-* Download the list of curated packages from Julia Pro and create an `install-curated-packages.bat` helper for the user.
 * Add options for offline installation (cache and zip).
+* Provide everything as optional (write a buffet menu).